Drone explosion hits Russia's Black Sea Fleet headquarters

 Satellite photos taken before and after show that a small, squarish building in the middle of the prison complex was demolished, its roof in splinters.

 Podolyak said those images and the lack of damage to adjacent structures showed that the building was not attacked from the air or by artillery.
-He contended the evidence was consistent with a hyperbaric bomb set off inside.
+He contended the evidence was consistent with a thermobaric bomb, a powerful device sometimes called a vacuum bomb, being set off inside.

-The International Red Cross asked to visit the prison to make sure the scores of wounded POWs had proper treatment, but said Saturday that its request had yet to be granted.
+The International Red Cross asked to immediately visit the prison to make sure the scores of wounded POWs had proper treatment, but said Sunday that its request had yet to be granted.
+It said that denying the Red Cross access would violate the Geneva Convention on the rights of POWs.

 Follow AP’s coverage of the Russia-Ukraine war at https://apnews.com/hub/russia-ukraine